Investment Property For Sale

 Here’s a sample investment property with numbers –

-Cheap Houses For Sale
+Great Investment Houses For Sale

 If you’re wondering whether or not it’s a good idea to invest out-of-state or in your back yard, it’s really up to you.
 Most of the investors we work with are “out of state” or “out of country”.
 You just have to decide if that’s for you or not.
 For most, it’s usually not a big deal as long as there is a good property manager in place.
 And trust me, they are worth every penny when you find the right one to manage your properties.
-We work with some the top local property managers in the city where the investment property is located.
-You always want to have someone watch over and take care of your property since you’re not there to watch over it.
-You can typically expect a property management company to charge anywhere from 8% – 10% of total rents.
+Besides, you don’t want the headache of managing a property anyway.
+You don’t want those calls at 2am or right when you’re headed to work.
+It’s not fun.
+So having a property manager allows anyone to invest anywhere.
+So why not invest in the hotter markets where the deals are good?

 One of the biggest concerns we get and is a legitimate concern is the location of the property.
 Trust me, I know what a war zone is.
 I’ve driven certain neighborhoods in some of these areas during the day and lets just say I had my doors locked and I wasn’t about to stop for anything or anyone.
 I can’t imagine what it’s like at night!
 There are certain places you simply DON’T want to invest in, it doesn’t matter how great the deal.
 These so called “War Zones” are places you stay out of, PERIOD!
 Even when you’re just buying an investment property.